 If your background is in still photography, videography or filmmaking, you have undoubtedly seen and taken notice of the results from using ring lights.
 From Hype Williams' visually groundbreaking late '90s music video work to high fashion, beauty and glamour photography, the beauty ring light is the weapon of choice for image-makers who want to show faces in the most flattering light possible.
 The beauty ring light gives the image a distinctly clean, soft and modern look.

-What exactly is a beauty ring light?
-Simply put, a ring light is a circular lighting array, most commonly LED or fluorescent, that surrounds the lens of the camera.
+What exactly.
 While mounting a key light to the lens sounds like an obvious location, placing the light source directly on-axis with the lens also accomplishes a couple of important effects.
 The main result is a light source that is quite flat because it is generated on an identical axis to the camera's lens.
 The benefit of this sort of flat, soft lighting is the elimination of almost all skin imperfections, makeup colors pop and the face ends up having a fresh, clean look.
 A secondary benefit of the ring light is that the catch lights in the eyes of the subject, the small reflections that give the eyes that "sparkle", are enhanced to give a distinct, stylized look to the image.

-The [...]
-Diva Ring Light is a new product that breaks down the cost barrier of adding a fairly large and soft ring light to your lighting package.
+The [Ring Light] is a new product that breaks down the cost barrier of adding a fairly large and soft ring light to your lighting package.
 Currently retailing for the heretofore unheard of price of $199.00 at DVeStore with replacement tubes available for a mere $26.00, the Diva Ring Light seems to be poised to allow the ever expanding audience of DSLR and prosumer video camera users to obtain the unique ring light signature look.
 Until now, a ring light has been out of reach for many users who could not afford to purchase or rent one or construct one.
 While you could build your own ring light, between researching the parts you will use, locating and buying the parts, prepping and assembling the light and testing it, unless your time is worth very little, you won't be able to create a ring light for less than you can buy this one for.
 Because the beauty ring light is a somewhat specialized piece of equipment, the result is a relatively high retail cost.
-Popular brands of LED and fluorescent ring light systems typically retail for thousands of dollars.

 Many ring lights on the market are only six or eight inches in diameter, resulting in a smaller light source, making the quality of the light harder than a larger fixture would provide.
 Larger diameter ring lights have typically cost several thousand dollars.
 For such a low cost, just how well does the Diva Ring Light work?
 There has to be a catch, right?
 Guy Cochran of DVcreators sent me three of the new Diva Ring Lights in order to see in how many different ways I could utilize them.